 To comprehend water pressure fully, imagine it as the force with which water moves through your pipes, measured in pounds per square inch (psi).
 The pressure gauge installed in your plumbing system allows you to monitor the water pressure and identify any irregularities.
 It is a valuable tool for maintaining the optimal functioning of your water supply.

 The municipal water supply is the primary source of water for most households.
 The incoming water pressure from the municipal supply can vary, and it’s essential to measure it using a water pressure gauge.
-Understanding your home’s water pressure is crucial to address issues like leaks, dripping faucets, and low water flow.
+Understanding your home’s water pressure is crucial to address leaks, dripping faucets, and low water flow.

 In some cases, leaking pipes can reduce water pressure, affecting the overall efficiency of your plumbing system.
 Detecting and promptly addressing leaks can prevent further complications and maintain the proper functioning of your home’s water supply.